MicrosoftDocs/architecture-center/docs/guide/resilience/azure-ad-secure-single-page-application.md

 ---
 title: Secure development with single-page apps
-description: Learn how to use Azure Active Directory (Azure AD) and Oauth 2 to secure single page, cloud-native applications.
+description: Learn how to use Azure Active Directory (Azure AD) and Oauth 2.0 to secure single-page Azure applications.
 author: lanallai
 manager: danielke
 products: